-With the exception of Reserved Contracts, which can be commissioned exclusively from social sector organisations for contracts with a maximum three-year term.
 With these steps in place, you just need to run your process as designed and you'll be fine.
 The prospect of challenge should be viewed as a secondary matter to do with accountability for acting properly.

 There is one further thing to say about challenges.
 In many public bodies, any challenge to a tender decision is met with a natural defensiveness.
 This should not always be the case - the balance should be reset.
 In our experience, there are two types of challenge: